hannahismael/hugo-website/content/papers/paper2/index.md

 ---

+##### Description
-This paper how secrecy compounds across the AI supply chain, and the effects this has on the public interest and innovation.
+This paper explores how secrecy compounds across the AI supply chain and its implications for the public interest and innovation.

-This paper has been accepted to the 2024 UN Internet Governance Forum.
-It's online publication is not available yet, but a link will be added when it has been published.
+It has been accepted for presentation at the 2024 UN Internet Governance Forum.
+The online publication is forthcoming, and a link will be provided once it becomes available.

 ---